styled-components/jest-styled-components/README.md

 ## toHaveStyleRule [React]

-Only checks for the styles directly applied to the component it receives, to assert that a style has been applied to a child component, use `toMatchStyledComponentsSnapshot`
+Only checks for the styles directly applied to the component it receives, to assert that a complex selector has been applied to a component, use `toMatchStyledComponentsSnapshot` instead.

 ### Preview